The Judgment Layer

 Quarterly Business Review

-QuarterlyROI measurement, expansion opportunities, roadmap updates.
+QuarterlyROI measurement, expansion opportunities, and roadmap updates tied to actual operating results.

 The Three-Tier Framework